Dani Carvajal: Real Madrid

 On 17 September 2017, Carvajal's contract was extended until 2022.
 Early in the following month, he was sidelined with a heart condition; he made eight appearances during that year's Champions League, and Madrid won their third consecutive and 13th overall title in the competition.
 In the decisive match against Liverpool he was forced to leave the pitch due to an injury, in an eventual 3–1 win at the Olympic Stadium in Kyiv.

 Carvajal scored Real Madrid's first league goal of the new season on 19 August 2018, in a 2–0 home victory over Getafe.

 The next season, Carvajal was a regular starter as Real Madrid won the 2019–20 La Liga.
 On 29 July 2021, he extended his contract until June 2025.

 On 1 June 2024, he scored his second Champions League goal from a header in a 2–0 victory over Borussia Dortmund in the final.
 He also became the first player to win six finals in the competition along with Luka Modrić.

 During the 2024–25 season, with the departure of Nacho, Carvajal was promoted as vice-captain of the team.
 On 5 October 2024, Carvajal suffered a torn Anterior cruciate ligament (ACL) along with lateral collateral ligament (LCL) and posterolateral corner injuries to his right knee during Real's match against Villarreal, he was ruled out for the rest of the season, with a recovery period estimated to be eight to ten months.
 A day after the injury, his contract was extended until 2026.

 On 9 July 2025, Carvajal made his return to action, coming on as a substitute against Paris Saint-Germain in the semi-final of the 2025 FIFA Club World Cup.
 During the 2025–26 season, Carvajal became captain of the team following the departure of Luka Modrić.

+On 18 May 2026, Carvajal announced that he would leave Real Madrid at the end of the 2025–26 season, after 13 years and more than 400 matches in the club.